Westfield Center, Ohio

 Westfield Center is a village in Medina County, Ohio, United States.
-The population was 1,115 at the 2010 census.
-Despite the community's small size, it is the home of Westfield Insurance, the largest employer in Medina County.
+The population was 1,184 at the 2020 census.
+It is the home of Westfield Insurance, the largest employer in Medina County.

 History

 The community was founded in 1826.
 When it was given a post office, the name "Le Roy" was assigned.
 The two names were used interchangeably until it was incorporated in 1914 as Le Roy, Ohio.
 In the early 1970s, the name was changed back to Westfield Center.

 One building in Westfield Center, the Universalist Church, has been listed on the National Register of Historic Places.